this-isnt-me/ogPypeline/docs/source/wellcontrolformulas.rst

    * - pressure_units
      - pressure units (String)

-This function calculates the required bottle volume for accumulator.
+This function calculates the required bottle volume for the accumulator.
 The function takes in four value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of volume point units that can be input into the function see the Volume units section under General Conversions.
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 The function returns a dictionary of different pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.

 .. code:: python